Showing posts with label #Libertytheater. Show all posts

 http://cinematreasures.org/theaters/9083

-Litchfield Theatre opened the Hickory Hill in March of 1978 as a three-screen venue.
-A year later a fourth screen was added.
+Litchfield Theatre opened Hickory Hill in March 1978 as a three-screen venue.
+A year later, a fourth screen was added.

-The theatre went through another renovation in 1985 and two more screens were added.
+The theatre underwent another renovation in 1985, adding two more screens.
 Stereo sound was added to the auditoriums at this time.
 United Artists took over operations at this time.
 Carmike Theatre operated the Hickory Hills from 1989 until it closed in January 2008.

 Hickory Hills Cinema opened in March 1978